-Over 30 percent of the global economy runs on non-cash transactions, and that's prior to the financial crisis.
-If you look at it from a business perspective, 65 percent of all Fortune 500 companies use non-cash transactions – and most of those transactions center on minimizing excess capacity.
+However, over 30% of the global economy runs on noncash transactions, and that's prior to the financial crisis.
+If you look at it from a business perspective, 65% of all Fortune 500 companies use noncash transactions, and most of those transactions center on minimizing excess capacity.

 For instance, when Mercedes wanted to sell 1,000 buses in Ecuador, negotiations spanned two years.
 The country couldn't afford 1,000 luxury buses.
 But an opportunity was presented when Ecuador found itself sitting on a vast plain of bananas that were at risk of going to waste.
 When Mercedes heard this information, the company offered to take the bananas as payment for the 1,000 buses, allowing both sides to decrease their excess capacity.

 PDX Food Swap is another example.
 In Portland, Oregon, there's a gathering where locals come together to trade homemade food goods.
 The offerings mirror what you'd see in an upscale market, but there's one main difference: The business owners are focused on noncash transactions.
 In fact, the creator of the PDX Food Swap wants to build a cashless trading system to fuel community and business growth.